 Tyler: Russellville, Arkansas: On Wednesday Sep 20th, a felony charge and two of the three misdemeanor charges were dropped in the case of Water Protector Tyler Hamilton, from Fayettville.
 Arkansas Rising paid his fines of $850, and his court costs of $150 and the booking fee of $20, after a guilty plea to a reduced charge of Criminal Mischief-1st degree.
 Patrick Benca, from the Little Rock law firm Benca & Benca, conducted Tyler's defense with funding from the Arkansas Rising Legal Defense Fund.
 THANKS TO DONORS, we had enough to bail him out of jail and pay his fines and legal aid.
 Tyler was arrested on the first day of Spring, March 20th 2017, for criminal trespass, obstruction of governmental operations, failure to submit to an officer and criminal mischief, after protecting our water from the Diamond Pipeline.
 He locked down to the feeder track hoe which provides the drill with pipe for a horizontal directional drilling machine, to punch a hole under the Illinois Bayou.
 The Bayou provides drinking water for the City of Dover and 88,000 residents of Pope County.
 In addition, the water from Illinois Bayou feeds into Lake Dardanelle, the Arkansas River, and the cooling water for Arkansas Nuclear One- and atomic power plant with two reactors.
 After the arrest, Delta Directional Drilling sent an invoice alleging that the incident caused a loss or damages in the amount of $7,242.75.
 They pursued a charge of 2nd degree criminal mischief- a felony.
 Tyler put his body on the line in interest of public safety for all Arkansans.
 The pipeline will cross 5 major rivers, 100s of streams, and critical sensitive watersheds which provide drinking water to THOUSANDS of Arkansans.

 St. Francis duo: St. Francis County, Arkansas: Frank and Amber, in the interest of public safety and for the future of their children and grandchildren, locked down to the tracks of a track hoe and halted construction for hours, on the Diamond Pipeline for the first time, at the end of 2016.
-They eventually plead guilty to criminal trespass and Arkansas Rising paid fines of $500 each.
+They pled not guilty to criminal trespass but were found guilty by the county judge and Arkansas Rising paid fines of $500 each.
 THANKS TO DONORS they didn't have any financial burdens.
 They paid the consequences in other ways, but thanks to generous compassionate donors, they were not out any money, and they had legal representation by Caleb B Baumgardner, from El Dorado Arkansas.